oHaruki/VoidlingDiscordBot/README.md

 ## Overview

-The Throne and Liberty Discord Bot is designed to manage and track guild members within a Throne and Liberty-themed Discord server.
+The Discord Bot is designed to manage and track guild members within a the Discord server.
 It allows users to register in-game information such as gear score, class, and weapons, and displays this information in an organized manner.
-Additionally, it provides valuable features for guild management, including guild member statistics, boss tracking, and welcoming new members.
+Additionally, it provides valuable features for guild management, including guild member statistics, Boss voting, and welcoming new members.
+It was mostly designed to fit our needs for the Guild "Voidling" , some features might have no use for you.

 ## Features